-#1 If I (or someone I know) might be a class member, what should I do to contact you? #2 What is a class action lawsuit? #3 How do I join? #4 Am I part of the proposed class (i.e. included in the lawsuit)? #5 Who is the plaintiff? #6 Who are the defendants? #7 What is the claim for? #8 Who is representing the class? #9 What will happen next? #10 How do I know if I was formally charged with an offence? #11 Does the class action only cover people who were with the representative plaintiff, Sherry Good at Queen and Spadina on June 27, 2010? #12 What is required of potential plaintiff class members in terms of time, money and evidence? #13 Do I need to collect documents or items related to my treatment by the police? #14 Why are some people who were impacted by the G20 not included in the Sherry Good class action? #15 What can I do if I think the police infringed my rights during the G20, but I am not part of the lawsuit? #16 What are the consequences if I wish to start my own civil lawsuit against the police and I am a member of the proposed class action? #17 How will any money awards be calculated and distributed to the class members if the court agrees that legal wrongs occurred? #18 I was not personally impacted by the G20 policing, but I have videos and photos that may be helpful.
+#1 If I (or someone I know) might be a class member, what should I do to contact you? #2 What is a class action lawsuit? #3 How do I join? #4 Am I part of the proposed class (i.e. included in the lawsuit)? #5 Who are the representative plaintiffs? #6 Who is the defendant? #7 What is the claim for? #8 Who is representing the class? #9 What will happen next? #10 How do I know if I was formally charged with an offence? #11 Does the class action only cover people who were detained with one of the representative plaintiffs at Queen and Spadina or the Hotel Novotel? #12 What is required of potential plaintiff class members in terms of time, money and evidence? #13 Do I need to collect documents or items related to my treatment by the police? #14 Why are some people who were impacted by the G20 not included in the class actions? #15 What can I do if I think the police infringed my rights during the G20, but I am not part of the lawsuit? #16 What are the consequences if I wish to start my own civil lawsuit against the police and I am a member of the proposed class actions? #17 How will any money awards be calculated and distributed to the class members if the court agrees that legal wrongs occurred? #18 I was not personally impacted by the G20 policing, but I have videos and photos that may be helpful.
 Would you like me to send them to you? #19 How can I get removed from the email list?

 It is very important to contact us if you were detained (e.g. “kettled”) but the police did not write down your name.
 Please email us to identify yourself if that happened to you.